xiegeo/bitX/README.md

 To build a distributed data cache.

 * Static data is referenced by hash+length.
 Large data blocks uses tree hash to aid in multi-source download and error recovery.
-The tree structure is unique per length.
+The tree structure determined by length.
 * Dynamic data is referenced by public key, data with a higher version number replaces older data.
 This update channel is protected by securing the private key.
-* Such that any data can be verified using the hashes and keys, allowing anyone to host.
+* There for, any data can be verified using the hashes and keys, allowing anyone to distribute data.

 Then different applications can be build using those services.